 It is important to keep this ideal in mind and to learn Thai Massage in that spirit.
 Today, still, at many Thai Massage schools in Thailand, the spiritual tradition is honored.
 There is a world of a difference between a massage performed in a meditative, concentrated and compassionate mood and a massage done just as “a job,” and serious, experienced Thai Massage teachers and healers know this as no other.

 Yet unfortunately, in past decades, the explosive growth of tourism in Thailand has also brought a whole other kind of Thai Massage surfacing — one that, in terms of treatment offerings, clearly outnumbers the traditional style of doing Thai Massage.
 This new, touristified style of Thai Massage is rather aimed at relaxation, unbridled indulgence, pampering, and exoticism, and usually highly commercialized, being increasingly remote from what the traditional Thai Healing Arts stood for.

-Mind that a therapist or masseur working in a meditative state of mind will develop an intuition for the energy flow in the body, for the Prana or Sen lines, and for the physical, emotional and spiritual needs of the receiver.
+Mind that a therapist or masseur working in a meditative state of mind will develop an intuition for the energy flow in the body, for the Prana Channels aka Sen Energy Lines, and for the physical, emotional, and spiritual needs of the receiver.
 Subsequently, such a healer will be better able to treat different people successfully according to their wants.
 Without such higher consciousness and awareness, Thai Massage becomes mechanical, overly commercial, finally losing much of its healing power.